Advice and ideas for successful recycling for small businesses

 Don’t think they’re too busy to turn a blind eye, either.
 Councils can and will enforce penalties against this kind of behaviour.

-(And on an entirely selfish note, we also object to this sort of behaviour.
+(And on an entirely selfish note, we also object to this sort of behavior.
 Sending commercial waste to domestic collections takes money out of the UK waste industry, and costs jobs in the long run.)

 According to government statistics, fly tipping costs councils over £40 million per year, which could be diverted into other projects.
 In 2011, it was estimated that 75 incidents occur every hour, as individuals and rogue businesses attempt to avoid disposing of rubbish lawfully.
 With only one in fifty cases resulting in a successful prosecution, some businesses – particularly those in the building trade that generate a large mass of waste – think it a risk worth taking.